The 10+1 Code™

 What It Requires

 AI systems learn from what they are fed.
 Dishonest inputs, misleading data, distorted prompts, “gaming” behaviors, train systems on false reality and produce downstream risk at scale.
-This Commandment requires integrity in the feedback loop.
-Inputs should clarify reality, not manipulate outcomes.
+This requires integrity in the feedback loop.
+Inputs must clarify reality, not manipulate outcomes.
 If the system’s learning environment is corrupted, reliability collapses.

 Individual Responsibility